-Preeclampsia is pregnancy-induced high blood pressure, or hypertension that occurs in 5-8 % of pregnancies.
+Preeclampsia is pregnancy-induced high blood pressure or hypertension that occurs in 5-8 % of pregnancies.
 Uncontrolled blood pressure is a serious risk for pregnant women and should be monitored very closely.
 Symptoms of preeclampsia can arise in just about any stage in pregnancy (though most commonly in the third trimester) and sometimes even after birth with little notice.
 The primary symptoms to be aware of are a rise in blood pressure, swelling in the hands, legs, and feet, and protein in your urine.
-The only cure for this condition is giving birth, but if you are not very far along your doctor will make efforts to alleviate symptoms so you can keep baby cooking as long as possible, so they have the highest chance of survival outside the womb.
+The only cure for this condition is giving birth.
+Still, if you are not very far along, your doctor will make efforts to alleviate symptoms to keep the baby cooking for as long as possible, so they have the highest chance of survival outside the womb.

 - Mayo Clinic - Preeclampsia

 - American Pregnancy Association - Week 29